cit-bioinfo/consensusMIBC/README.md

 library(consensusMIBC)
 ```
 ## Example
-The classifier expect either a single named vector of gene expression values or a dataframe formatted according to the example data sets provided (genes in row, samples in column).
+The classifier expects either a single named vector of gene expression values or a dataframe formatted according to the example data sets provided (genes in row, samples in column).
 Gene names (vector names or dataframe rownames) must be Entrez IDs.

 ```{r}
 data(tcgadat)